Go to Blog

 We begin with a question.
 It might be something Juliet wonders about, or a question from one of our readers.

 When we first started this blog, Elizabeth would write the first draft of an answer and Juliet would read it, point out parts that were confusing or boring, and then Elizabeth would use Juliet’s feedback to write a second draft (and sometimes a third and fourth draft, until we were both satisfied).
-Now that Juliet has had a few years to learn about memory, she is now often writing the first draft, and Elizabeth is providing her feedback.
-Once we are both satisfied with the answer, Juliet proofreads it, checking the grammar and punctuation.
-Then we post it online.
+Now that Juliet has had a few years to learn about memory, she often writes the first draft, and Elizabeth provides her feedback.
+Once we are both satisfied with the answer, Juliet gives it a final proofread, and then we post it online.